Keyfactor/sectigo-certmanager-cagateway/README.md

 ### CAConnection
 The CA Connection section will determine the API endpoint and configuration data used to connect to Sectigo Cert Manager.
 * ```ApiEndpoint```
 This is the endpoint used by the Gateway to connect to the API.
 There are a few possible values depending on the Customer's configuration.
+NOTE: If doing mTLS/Certificate Auth, this endpoint should end in /private/ (see examples below)
 * ```AuthType```
 This value must be Password or Certificate.
-It will determine what credentials are used to connect to the API
+It will determine what credentials are used to connect to the API.
+NOTE: mTLS/Certificate Auth will not work properly if there is a proxy doing TLS inspection.
 * ```Username```
 This is the username associated with the API login and will determine the security role in the Certificate Manager platform.
 * ```Password```